adhocteam/fml/README.md

   <tr>
     <td>fieldType</td>
     <td>string</td>
     <td>The type of the field.
-Can be [checkbox, string, text, number, select, multiselect, yes_no, date, time, markdown, radio].
+Can be [checkbox, string, text, number, integer, select, multiselect, yes_no, date, time, markdown, radio].
 More will be defined in the future.</td>
     <td>yes</td>
   </tr>
   <tr>